Human Papillomavirus (HPV) Vaccines

 Most people with HPV do not know they are infected and never develop symptoms or health problems.
 Some people find out they have HPV when they get genital warts.
 Women may find out they have HPV when they get an abnormal Pap test result (during cervical cancer screening).

-Approximately 33,700 cancers are caused by HPV in the United States each year, including 12,900 oropharyngeal cancers among men and women, 10,800 cervical cancers among women, and 6,000 anal cancers among men and women; vaginal, vulvar, and penile cancers are less common.
+Approximately 33,700 cancers are caused by HPV in the USA each year, including 12,900 oropharyngeal cancers among men and women, 10,800 cervical cancers among women, and 6,000 anal cancers among men and women; vaginal, vulvar, and penile cancers are less common.

 HPV vaccination for adolescents has been routinely recommended for females since 2006 and for males since 2011, says the CDC.

-The existing HPV vaccination program for adolescents has the potential to prevent the majority of these cancers.
+The existing HPV vaccination program for adolescents can prevent most of these cancers.
 The mean age at acquisition of causal HPV infection for cancers is unknown but is estimated to be decades before cancer is diagnosed.